bhart4278/Project_3_UT_Bootcamp/README.md

   - A dropdown filter enables users to view earthquakes for a specific year.

-  - A slider allows filtering earthquakes by minimum magnitude.
+  - A slider allows earthquakes to be filtered by minimum magnitude.

 **Dynamic Map Interaction**